Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Yes.
 The Saskatchewan Health Card is a personal identification card that you should be prepared to present whenever you need health services.
 Visit this eHealthSask for more information on health cards.

-Will parking be available at the Regina UCC location?
+Is parking available at the Regina UCC location?

 Yes.
 Free onsite parking is available.
 There is also street parking available when the parking lot is full.